freaktechnik/grunt-init-openwebapp/root/README.md

 ## Getting Started
 Install the dependencies with: `npm install && bower install`

-You can create a web version of the app by just running `grunt`, or a packaged version using `grunt package`.
-For an unminifed web version use `grunt dev`.
+You can create a web version of the app by just running `grunt build:web`, or a packaged version using `grunt build:package`.
+For an unminifed web version use `grunt dev:web`.

+The default grunt targets further include `grunt test`, `grunt launch:simulator` and `grunt launch:device`.
+Plus there are unfinished deployment tasks.

 ## Download
 _(Coming soon)_